 9. Container isolation

 To take full advantage of container packaging and orchestration technology, the operations team needs the right environment for running containers.
-Operation teams need an operating system (OS) that can secure containers at the boundaries—securing the host kernel from container escapes and securing containers from each other.
+Operation teams need an OS that can secure containers at the boundaries—securing the host kernel from container escapes and securing containers from each other.

 Containers are Linux processes with isolation and resource confinement that let you run sandboxed applications on a shared host kernel.
-Your approach to securing containers should be the same as your approach to securing any running process on Linux.
+Your security approach to containers should be the same as your security approach to any running process on Linux.

 NIST special publication 800-190 recommends using a container-optimized OS for additional security.
 As the operating system base for Red Hat OpenShift, Red Hat Enterprise Linux CoreOS reduces the attack surface by minimizing the host environment and tuning it for containers.
 Red Hat Enterprise Linux CoreOS only contains the packages necessary to run Red Hat OpenShift and its userspace is read-only.
 The platform is tested, versioned, and shipped in conjunction with Red Hat OpenShift and it is managed by the cluster.
 Red Hat Enterprise Linux CoreOS installation and updates are automated and always compatible with the cluster.
 It also supports the infrastructure of your choice, inheriting most of the Red Hat Enterprise Linux ecosystem.

 Every Linux container running on a Red Hat OpenShift platform is protected by powerful Red Hat Enterprise Linux security features built into Red Hat OpenShift nodes.
-Linux namespaces, SELinux, Cgroups, capabilities, and secure computing mode (seccomp) are used to secure containers running on Red Hat Enterprise Linux.
+Linux namespaces, SELinux, Cgroups, capabilities, and secure computing mode (seccomp) are used to provide security for containers running on Red Hat Enterprise Linux.

 - Linux namespaces provide the fundamentals of container isolation.
 A namespace makes it appear to the processes within the namespace that they have their own instance of global resources.
-Namespaces provide the abstraction that gives the impression you are running on your own operating system from inside a container.
+Namespaces provide the abstraction that gives the impression you are running on your own OS from inside a container.

 - SELinux provides an additional layer of security to keep containers isolated from each other and from the host.
 SELinux allows administrators to enforce mandatory access controls (MAC) for every user, application, process, and file.
-SELinux is like a brick wall that will stop you if you manage to break out of the namespace abstraction (accidentally or on purpose).
+SELinux will stop you if you manage to break out of the namespace abstraction (accidentally or on purpose).
 SELinux mitigates container runtime vulnerabilities, and well-configured SELinux configurations can prevent container processes from escaping their containment.

 - Cgroups (control groups) limit, account for, and isolate the resource usage (e.g., CPU, memory, disk I/O, network) of a collection of processes.
 Use Cgroups to prevent your container resources from being stomped on by another container on the same host.
 Cgroups can also be used to control pseudo devices—a popular attack vector.